Tire Sidewall Damage: How Much Damage Is Too Much?

 A tire is a relatively simple rubber component – in theory, at least.

 There’s no tread on the sidewall.
 Why would there be?
-It isn’t there to maintain any contact with the road at any time.
+It isn’t there to preserve any connection with the road at any time.

-Tire sidewall damage is simply a reference to any damage caused to this area.
+Tire sidewall damage is simply a reference to any harm caused to this area.

 Table of ContentsShow